SiaFoundation/siad/changelog/v1.4.8/key-updates/4196-progress-bars-skynet-uploads.md

-- Add progress bars to Skynet uploads
+- Add progress bars to Skynet uploads.
+Those can be disabled by passing the `--silent` flag.
-- Add `--silent` flag to Skynet uploads